 - Enter the Beginning date for your institution's Fiscal Year Calendar by month (MM) and year (YYYY).
-The date reported should be for the most recent fiscal year ending before October 1, 2011. - Enter the Ending date for your institution's Fiscal Year Calendar by month (MM) and year (YYYY).
-The date reported should be for the most recent fiscal year ending before October 1, 2011. - Indicate the type of audit opinion your institution received on its General Purpose Financial Statements for the fiscal year specified above.
-You may choose from the following options: - Unqualified - Qualified (If this option is selected, then you must explain the nature of the qualification in the context box at the bottom of the screen.) - Don't know (If this option is selected, then you must provide an explanation in the context box at the bottom of the screen.)
+The date reported should be for the most recent fiscal year ending before October 1, 2013. - Enter the Ending date for your institution's Fiscal Year Calendar by month (MM) and year (YYYY).
+The date reported should be for the most recent fiscal year ending before October 1, 2013. - Indicate the type of audit opinion your institution received on its General Purpose Financial Statements for the fiscal year specified above.
+You may choose from the following options: - Unqualified - Qualified (If this option is selected, then you must explain the nature of the qualification in the context box at the bottom of the screen.) - Don't know (If this option is selected, then you must provide an explanation in the context box at the bottom of the screen.) - Does your institution account for Pell grants as pass through transactions (a simple payment on the student's account) or as federal revenues to the institution?
+You may choose from the following options: - Pass through (agency) - Federal appropriations, grants, and contracts - Does not award Pell grants

-- The Month entered for the Beginning date of the fiscal year should be between 1 and 12. - The Month entered for the Ending date of the fiscal year should be between 1 and 12. - The Year entered for the Beginning date of the fiscal year should be either 2009 or 2010. - The Year entered for the Ending date of the fiscal year should be either 2010 or 2011. - The fiscal year Beginning date cannot be earlier than September 2009. - The fiscal year Ending date cannot be later than October 2011. - The fiscal year Ending date must be between 1 and 12 months later than the reported fiscal year Beginning date.
+- The Month entered for the Beginning date of the fiscal year should be between 1 and 12. - The Month entered for the Ending date of the fiscal year should be between 1 and 12. - The Year entered for the Beginning date of the fiscal year should be either 2011 or 2012. - The Year entered for the Ending date of the fiscal year should be either 2012 or 2013. - The fiscal year Beginning date cannot be earlier than October 2011. - The fiscal year Ending date cannot be later than October 2013. - The fiscal year Ending date must be between 1 and 12 months later than the reported fiscal year Beginning date.